verbb/formie/docs/integrations/crm/microsoft-dynamics-365.md

 If you want to selectively control the "Created" By value on records per form, use the Created By field in the mapping.

 **Note:** The impersonate user feature is set via a HTTP header on POST requests which will override any Created By field mapping that is set.

+## Verify a Submission

+Save the form, open it on your site and submit recognisable test values.
+Find the test record in the selected CRM destination.
+Check the mapped values and whether the integration created a record or updated an existing one as intended.

+If nothing arrives, check whether integration conditions matched, whether the submission was complete and non-spam, and whether Craft’s queue has processed the job.
+A successful connection check verifies credentials; it does not prove that field mapping and delivery work.
+See [Connect and Test an Integration](/integrations/connect-and-test-an-integration) for a complete mapping and verification workflow.